 The Cell Block | Clifton, Texas

-Most of us wouldn’t think of staying in a jailhouse as a getaway.
-Well, what if I told you that there is a historic jailhouse that welcomes visitors and prides itself on being the perfect place to relax and forget your worries.
+Most of us wouldn’t consider staying in a jailhouse as a getaway.
+Well, what if I told you that there is a historic jailhouse that welcomes visitors and prides itself on being the perfect place to relax and forget your worries?

 Presenting, The Cell Block in the small town of Clifton, TX.
 What was once a small city jail has been transformed into a luxury place to stay in downtown Clifton.

-When you’re ready to call it a day, head inside to your luxurious queen-sized bed and lock yourself in for the night inside your gated “cell block” bedroom wall.
+When you’re ready to call it a day, head inside to find your queen-sized bed and lock yourself in for the night inside your gated “cell block” bedroom wall.

 This is definitely a fun spot in the Lone Star state.